Ana Alice

 Ana Alice Luciano da Silva (born 14 March 1989), known as Ana Alice, is a Brazilian professional footballer who plays as a centre-back for Santos.

 Career

 Ana Alice was born in Porto Firme, Minas Gerais, and began her career with Atlético Mineiro in 2008.
-After playing for Juventus-SP and Botucatu, she became a mainstay at Rio Preto, helping the club to win the club's first ever Campeonato Brasileiro title in 2015.
+After playing for Juventus-SP, Botucatu and ABD Botucatu, she became a mainstay at Rio Preto, helping the club to win the club's first ever Campeonato Brasileiro title in 2015.

 Ana Alice moved to Israel in 2017, signing for Kiryat Gat and winning two consecutive Ligat Nashim titles.
 On 23 March 2018, she was announced at Benfica.

 On 13 September 2019, Ana Alice returned to Brazil after joining Grêmio.
 On 14 January 2021, she moved to Ferroviária, and helped the side to win the 2020 Copa Libertadores Femenina.

 On 19 January 2023, Ana Alice agreed to a one-year contract with São Paulo.
 On 9 January 2025, she joined Santos on a one-year deal.